BiancaDavey/Wheel-Efficiency/README.md

 # Hamster

-This program simulates a hamster wheel and provides methods for calculating the efficiency, charge and total count for a given char array obtained by user input.
+This program simulates a wheel and provides methods for calculating the efficiency, charge and total count for a given char array obtained by user input.

 ## Features